Why study history?

 What can you do with a history degree?

-There are plenty of wide-ranging jobs for history majors, such as the careers of these recent graduates: Software Company President, Finance Attorney, College Director Annual Giving, Loan Officer, HS Teacher, Director of Sales, Attorney, Operations Director, Bank Branch Manager, Hiring Manager, Campus Safety Director, Dermatologist, Oil Company Land Representative, Human Rights Investigator, HR Director in China, Sr. Vice President of Bus.
+There are plenty of wide-ranging jobs for history majors, such as the careers of these recent graduates: Software Company President, Finance Attorney, College Director Annual Giving, Loan Officer, HS Teacher, Director of Sales, Attorney, Operations Director, Bank Branch Manager, Hiring Manager, Campus Safety Director, Dermatologist, Oil Co.
+Land Representative, Human Rights Investigator, HR Director in China, Sr. Vice President of Bus.
 Development, Superintendent of Cemeteries, SEO Campaign Director, US Air Force Airman, Physical Therapist, International Affairs Analyst, Historic Preservation Specialist.